KC-7/ai-art-site/README.md

 ## Summary of Charges

+As mentioned above, I have avoided subscriptions and costs where possible.
 I have spent less than 5 euro creating this project as most of the third party tecnologies used in this project are on free accounts (eg. Cloudflare, The Heroku Dyno, Cloudinary, ElephantSQL, etc) however the following items are charged for:

 - **OpenAI API Calls** - The only OpenAI model used for this project is DALLE 2, each API call (at the time of writing) is charged at 2 cent.
 OpenAI comes with 20 dollars free credits which expire after 3 months, the free credits will cover 1,000 image generations (a few months ago it was 60cent per generation).